stoplightio/spectral/README.md

 This example uses the OpenAPI v2 rules to lint a document.

-You can also add to these rules to create a customized linting style guide for your OpenAPI documents.

 ```javascript
 const { Spectral } = require('@stoplight/spectral');
 const { oas2Functions, oas2Rules } = require('@stoplight/spectral/rulesets/oas2');